 After Charles’ death, the property eventually was sold to Thomas Hammond.
 It stayed in the Hammond family until 1837 when George Washington Hammond sold it to Judge Isaac A. Douglass.
 The house then passed through the hands of a number of different owners before it was purchased by Mr. and Mrs. William Gavin in the 1960s.

 Today the 6,332 sq. ft. mansion and its 12.2 acres lie within the corporate limits of the city and abut the northern border Evitts Run and a surrounding 21.3-acre wetland community park, which includes the gravesite of Charles and Mildred Washington.

 Three Phases of Construction

-A recent historical architectural analysis of Charles Washington’s Happy Retreat completed by Matt Webster, former architectural historian at Kenmore, the Fredericksburg estate of Betty Washington, sister of George and Charles, indicates that the home’s development proceeded in three phases, as shown in the accompanying figure.
+A recent historical architectural analysis of Charles Washington’s Happy Retreat completed by Matt Webster, Director of Architectural Resources at Colonial Williamsburg, indicates that the home’s development proceeded in three phases, as shown in the accompanying figure.